chatwoot/macbook-setup-guide/README.md

 ```bash
 touch ~/.gitconfig
 ```
-Input your config and create some aliases.
-Run all following commands.
+Input your config and create some aliases

 ```bash
 [alias]